For those new to solar read this first - How Solar Works

 Truths and Myths about solar

-A common misconception is that a typical on-grid or grid-feed solar system can still operate when the grid goes down or there is a blackout.
+What happens during a blackout - Another common misconception is that a typical on-grid or grid-tie solar system can still operate when the grid goes down or there is a blackout.
 This is wrong.
 Many people who have invested in a solar setup are surprised when they have no power due to a blackout in the middle of the day.
 This is because all on-grid inverters are required by law to automatically shut down when there is a grid outage or when the grid voltage is unstable, a feature known as anti-islanding.
 This is very important to protect line workers who may be repairing a fault in the grid.
 It would be very dangerous if your system was still producing electricity and feeding it into a faulty grid network.
-The enable backup power during a blackout you will need a hybrid solar system or an AC battery system with grid isolation such as the Tesla Powerwall.
+To have backup power during a blackout you will need a hybrid solar system or an AC battery system with grid isolation such as the Tesla Powerwall.